I’ve been living in Italy for just over a month now. So far, life is nothing like what I had hoped it would be.

 - Felt frustrated and full of rage at a man who can’t stop tweeting or talking long enough to listen.

-While these are not the stories of moving to Italy I had hoped to share, there is more hopeful news on the horizons.
+While these are not the stories of moving to Italy I had hoped to share, there is more hopeful news on the horizon.

 The first week of June marked a turning point in Italy’s fight against the Coronavirus.
 The number of new cases in Italy has fallen daily since May 29th with 516 to 416 to 355 to 178 new cases by June 1st.
 The lowest daily rate since February 26th.